Welcome

 THE KALYMNOS WORKSHOP JOURNAL

-In this article on Substack, Charmian Clift’s translators discuss the joys and challenges of translating Mermaid Singing and Peel me a Lotus into Greek and Spanish.
+on Substack, Charmian Clift’s translators discuss the joys and challenges of translating Mermaid Singing and Peel me a Lotus into Greek and Spanish.

 https://nadiawheatley.substack.com/p/the-joys-and-challenges-of-literary